Bought Northamber at 39.40p on Sept 25

 July Investment update

-The UK and US economies are still heading for recession caused by the credit bust and high food and energy prices.
+The UK and US economies are still heading for a recession caused by the credit bust and high food and energy prices.
 The rest of the world is affected to greater or lesser degrees.
-So mainstream equities are a bad idea and today they went into bear market territory with 20% drops from the peak last October.
+So mainstream equities are a bad idea and today they went into bear market territory with a 20% drop from the peak last October.

 This only makes ‘climate change’ stocks and funds look more attractive since most of the responses are the same for peak oil and climate change.
 Fuel efficiency, renewable energy, electric cars, lightweight materials, insulation, energy efficiency, etc.